Astronaut-08/Tabata_timer/README.md

 # Tabata_timer
-My project for course in SoftServe academy
+My project for course on SoftServe academy